Canada–United States relations

 Military collaboration was close during World War II and continued throughout the Cold War, bilaterally through NORAD and multilaterally through NATO.
-However, Canada has long been reluctant to participate in U.S. military operations that are not sanctioned by the United Nations, such as the Vietnam War or the 2003 invasion of Iraq.
+However, Canada has long refused to participate in U.S. military operations that are not sanctioned by the United Nations, such as the Vietnam War, the 2003 invasion of Iraq and 2026 Iran war.
 Canadian peacekeeping is a distinguishing feature that Canadians feel sets their military foreign policy apart from the United States.

-Canadian anti-Americanism has manifested itself in a variety of ways, ranging from political, to cultural.
+Canadian anti-Americanism and American anti-Canadianism has manifested itself in a variety of ways, ranging from political to cultural due to the asymmetric nature of the relationship.
 Defining themselves as "not Americans" has been a recurring theme in Canadian identity.
-Starting with the American Revolution, when Loyalists were resettled in Canada, a vocal element in Canada has warned against American dominance or annexation.
-The War of 1812 saw another attempt to conquer Canada, and invasions across the border in both directions, but the war ended with unchanged borders.
+Starting with the American Revolution, when Loyalists were resettled in Nova Scotia and Quebec (in present day Canada) between 1782-83 a vocal element in Canada has warned against American dominance or annexation.
+The War of 1812 saw another attempt by the United States to conquer Canada, and invasions across the border in both directions, however, the war ended with unchanged borders.
 The British stopped aiding Indigenous attacks on the United States, and the United States never again attempted to invade Canada.
 As Britain decided to disengage, fears of an American takeover played a role in the Canadian Confederation (1867).
-A trade war involving the United States, Canada, and Mexico began on February 1, 2025, when U.S. president Donald Trump signed orders imposing near-universal tariffs on goods from the two countries entering the United States.